The Full Story

 Then with him, we documented the tribes of Orissa, India, and luckily some images have been selected by National Geographic.
 And it all started here.

-Then I approached Getty Images, and I still collaborate with the agency, also working for international institutions, such as the Council of Europe and the European community, as a photographer and also as a community psychologist with the Photovoice technique.
+Then I approached Getty Images, and I still collaborate with the agency, also working for international magazines such as National Geographic, or international institutions, such as the Council of Europe and the European community, as a photographer and also as a community psychologist with the Photovoice technique.
 It is a path, a path in which I met many incredible persons, from victims and survivors of abuses to climate activists, to artizans that carry on the history of Venice, traveling all over the world.

 A wonderful journey!